 The important criteria are shown in the summary results tables and voltage plots provided in the Appendices of this report.
-A summary of the lowest voltage per scenario is provided in Table 6 below.
-Trains are operated a full performance for all scenarios.
-A heavy gradient and speed change at the edge D2 limits cause a similar minimum voltage under all scenarios, so a minimum voltage within the trunk section is also provided.
+A summary of the lowest voltage per scenario is provided in Table 6 on the next page.
+Trains are operated at full performance for all scenarios.
 State Fair Special Event minimum voltages are provided for outage conditions but is assumed that all substations would be in service during these conditions.
+Emergency operating conditions are simulated with all traction power substations in service.